kubevela/kubevela.github.io/blog/2026-08-25-lfx-helm-lru-cache.md

 <!-- truncate -->

-## What is LFX Mentorship?

-[LFX Mentorship](https://lfx.linuxfoundation.org/) is a mentorship program by the Linux Foundation that provides contributors with an opportunity to work with open-source communities and experienced maintainers.

-I was selected as an LFX Mentee for the **2026 Term 2** program under the KubeVela project, where I worked on improving the caching mechanism of its native Helm provider.

-## What is KubeVela?

-[KubeVela](https://kubevela.io/) is an application delivery and management platform built on top of Kubernetes.
-It provides higher-level abstractions for defining, deploying, and operating applications without requiring users to manage every underlying Kubernetes resource individually.

-One of the core concepts in KubeVela is the **Component**.
-A component represents a workload or capability that forms part of an application.

-KubeVela supports different types of components, including a native **Helm Component**, which allows users to deploy applications packaged as Helm charts.

-## Project Details
+## Helm Components in KubeVela

-[Helm](https://helm.sh/) is widely used in the Kubernetes ecosystem to package and distribute applications.
-A Helm chart contains the Kubernetes resources and configuration required to deploy an application.
+Helm is widely used in the Kubernetes ecosystem to package and distribute applications.
+A Helm chart packages the Kubernetes resources and configuration required to deploy an application.

-KubeVela's **helm chart component** allows a Helm chart to be used as a component of a KubeVela Application.
+KubeVela allows applications to be composed using different **Component** types, where each component forms part of an application.

+Historically, KubeVela's `helm` Component was provided through the **FluxCD addon**.
+The addon included the Helm ComponentDefinition and the FluxCD controllers required for Helm chart delivery.
+Users who wanted to deploy a Helm chart through KubeVela therefore had to enable the FluxCD addon first.

+With the introduction of KubeVela's **native Helm provider**, Helm charts can be handled directly by KubeVela without relying on the FluxCD addon.
+The native provider can fetch and process charts from sources such as Helm repositories, OCI registries, and chart URLs.

+This also means that Helm chart fetching and processing happen directly as part of KubeVela's application reconciliation.

 ```
 apiVersion: core.oam.dev/v1beta1